bitbof/klecks/README.md

 - `npm run lang:build` - generates JSON & TS files in `src/app/languages`
   - Problems are printed to the command line output

-# Contribute
+# Help fund this project
 Klecks and Kleki are community funded.
 [Donate today](https://kleki.com/donate/)

 # License

 bitbof © 2025 - Released under the MIT License.
 Icons by bitbof are public domain (excluding the Klecks logo, bitbof logo).

-If you wish to say you're using "Kleki" and use its branding you must acquire a license from bitbof.
-You are free to say you're using "Klecks".
+While Kleki and Klecks are jointly developed, Kleki's license is separate from Klecks.
+Kleki must be licensed from bitbof.